- Park Ridge Strings is open to students age 6 and up; we welcome beginners, continuing or transfer students (from other teachers/programs)

 - Complex, multi-sensory integration (visual, verbal, aural, tactile)

 - Forward planning, follow-through and perseverance

 - Physical and aural feedback evaluation

 - Team-work and social skills

 What do I need to start?

-- Rent an instrument (Michael Becker Violins is highly recommended); the rental instrument comes with bow, case and rosin; inexpensive insurance covering damage and theft is recommended, particularly for younger students; each student is sized for the right fit at the time of rental)
+- Rent an instrument; the rental instrument comes with bow, case and rosin; inexpensive insurance covering damage and theft is recommended, particularly for younger students; each student is sized for the right fit at the time of rental)

 - Music stand for home practice